 The statute thus retains control over all varieties of the cannabis plant by virtue of including them under the term "marijuana" and does not distinguish between low- and high-THC varieties.
 The language exempts from control the parts of mature plants-stalks, fiber, oil, cake, etc.-intended for industrial uses.
-Some have argued that the CSA definition exempts industrial hemp under its term exclusions for stalks, fiber, oil and cake, and seeds.51 DEA refutes this interpretation.52
+Some have argued that the CSA definition exempts industrial hemp under its term exclusions for stalks, fiber, oil and cake, and seeds.
+44 DEA refutes this interpretation.
+45

 Since federal law prohibits cultivation without a permit, DEA determines whether any industrial hemp production authorized under a state statute is permitted, and it enforces standards governing the security conditions under which the crop must be grown.
-In other words, a grower needs to get permission from the DEA to grow hemp or faces the possibility of federal charges or property confiscation, regardless of whether the grower has a state-issued permit.53
+In other words, a grower needs to get permission from the DEA to grow hemp or faces the possibility of federal charges or property confiscation, regardless of whether the grower has a state-issued permit.
+46

-DEA issued a permit for an experimental quarter-acre plot in Hawaii in 1999 (now expired).54 Most reports indicate that the DEA has not granted any current licenses to grow hemp, even for research purposes.
-To date, all commercial hemp products sold in the United States are imported or manufactured from imported hemp materials.
-In May 2013, it was reported that hemp is being cultivated in Colorado, following changes to that state's laws in November 2012.55
+DEA issued a permit for an experimental quarter-acre plot at the Hawaii Industrial Hemp Research Program during the period from 1999 to 2003 (now expired).47 Most reports indicate that the DEA has not granted any current licenses to grow hemp, even for research purposes.48 To